its007Kevin/config/README.md

 | `com.googlecode.iterm2.plist` | settings file for iTerm |

 ## Todo
-add a script to get these files regularly and push to git
+[init] add a script to automatically move iTerm to Application folder [job] regularly grab bash_profile/other settings and commit